qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 Verifying the language change
 -----------------------------
-For the final step of this tutorial, we'll check if the language change was correctly applied to the twitter application.
+For the final step of this tutorial, we'll check if the language change was correctly applied to the identica application.
 The first approach might be to use ``isElementPresent`` to check for the Preferences button with the translated label value (e.g. "Preferinte" for Romanian).
 That won't work, however, since the value of the "label" property is a  `qx.locale.LocalizedString <http://demo.qooxdoo.org/current/apiviewer/#qx.locale.LocalizedString>`_ object, so the ``[@property=value]`` locator step will try to call ``toString`` on it.
 This will return the original, untranslated label so the check will fail.
 To get the visible, translated string, we need to call the LocalizedString's ``translate()`` method.
 That's where ``QxSelenium.getRunInContext`` comes in: It takes a locator and a snippet of JavaScript code which it uses as the body of a new function.
 This function will then be called in the context of the widget identified by the locator, i.e. "this" will reference the widget instance.
 The function's return value is then serialized as JSON and returned by ``getRunInContext``.
 We can use this to compare the translated label value to what we're expecting:

 ::